shanujaiswal/Practice_Project/JS notes.md

 # ForEach
 --> It used in placeof for loop . but it is not conditional as in for loop  .
 --> It will execute the code till the end .
+--> It will not give new array .and we use console not return

+# Map
+--> It will return new array.

+# Filter method
+--> The filter() method is used to create a new array containing all the elements from an original array that pass a test specified by a provided function.
+--> It doesn't modify the original array but returns a new one with the elements that satisfy the condition set in the callback function.